 CCB is committed to enrolling students from groups underrepresented in graduate study.
-For advice about applying, including how to prepare a competitive application, check out the Diversity at GSAS page and the recruitment brochure Perspectives.
+For advice about applying, including how to prepare a competitive application, check out the Diversity at GSAS page.

 Harvard’s policy is to make decisions concerning applicants on the basis of what each individual can contribute to the University’s educational objectives and institutional needs.
 The University does not discriminate on the basis of race, color, sex, sexual orientation, religion, age, national origin, political beliefs, veteran status, or disability unrelated to job or course of study requirements.
 Immigration status does not factor into decisions about admissions and financial aid.
 For more information, see Undocumented at Harvard.